 - Interactive Digital Media (in combination with one of the industries listed above).

-These project expenses are eligible to be covered under Canadian government funding support:
+These project expenses are eligible to be covered under CEC funding support:

 - Marketing expenses;